Last updated on

 If you had a superpower, what would it be?
 We’ve been asking this and other revealing questions to people around the world since we started our journey back in March.
 We’ve spoken to a chocolate seller, a horse whisperer, the owner of a restaurant in Rio’s favelas, and many, many more.
-We used to post the interviews on our other blog, If I had a Superpower, but we’ve decided to start putting them on Bridges and Balloons instead.
-It’s such an important part of our journey – talking to the people we meet – that it doesn’t make sense to keep the projects separate.
+We post most of the interviews on our other blog, If I had a Superpower, but also have a few here on Bridges and Balloons.

 If you had a superpower, what would it be?